x11-com/Vanilla-Dashboard/README.md

 ![image](https://user-images.githubusercontent.com/6468571/152178601-981f8e64-a22e-4278-89dd-46e2c39ee77f.png)

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Pull requests are evaluated and approved by the development team.
+If you want to talk about the changes you want to make, please create a new issue for that purpose.
+If possible, please ensure that tests are updated on a regular basis in order to avoid misconceptions.

 ![image](https://user-images.githubusercontent.com/6468571/152178640-266dfe32-62c2-4ad2-a2c9-2096af248e18.png)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)